saifafzal1/jacaco-mathmatical-coverage/README.md

 From the IDE navigate to target/site/jacaco and open index.html.
 You will be able to see the coverage.
-To increase the coverage keep adding unit test in test/MathControllerTest.java
+To increase the coverage keep adding unit test in test/MathControllerTest.java To check the report please navigate to target/site/jacoco/index.html and open with live server.